A Unifying Variational Perspective on Some Fundamental Information Theoretic Inequalities: Worst Additive Noise Lemma

 Therefore, $f_{\scriptscriptstyle X^*}$ and $f_{\scriptscriptstyle Y^*}$ are multi-variate Gaussian density functions (without loss of generality, and we can assume that the covariance matrix $\boldsymbol{\Sigma}_{\scriptscriptstyle X}$ is invertible due to the arguments mentioned in Appendix \ref{NON}).

 Now, by confirming the second-order variation condition, we will show that the optimal solutions $f_{\scriptscriptstyle X^*}$ and $f_{\scriptscriptstyle Y^*}$ are necessarily local minima.
-Using Theorem \ref{CAL_thm2}, we will show that the following matrix is positive semi-definite:
+Using Corollary \ref{CAL_cor2}, we will show that the following matrix is positive semi-definite:

 Since the elements of the matrix in (\ref{WA_eq27_1}) are defined as

 the matrix is a positive semi-definite matrix, and therefore $\delta^2 U \geq 0$.
 Because of the convexity of functional $K(\mathbf{x},\mathbf{y},f_{\scriptscriptstyle X},f_{\scriptscriptstyle Y})$ wrt variables $f_{\scriptscriptstyle X}$ and $f_{\scriptscriptstyle Y}$, the optimal solutions $f_{\scriptscriptstyle X^*}$ and $f_{\scriptscriptstyle Y^*}$ actually globally minimize the variational functional in (\ref{WA_eq17_1}).
 Even though these optimal solutions are necessarily optimal, there exists only one solution, which is the multi-variate Gaussian density function and it satisfies Euler's equation in (\ref{WA_eq21_2}) and (\ref{WA_eq21_3}).
 Therefore, $f_{\scriptscriptstyle X^*}$ and $f_{\scriptscriptstyle Y^*}$ are also sufficient in this case.